mixxplorer/guest-users/README.md

 | `ghost_user_uid` | `31000` | UID for ghost user |
 | `ghost_user_gid` | `31000` | GID for ghost user |

+When you change ghost user related settings, it is necessary to either reboot the machine or alternatively run `guest-users-sync-accountsservice` manually.

 ## Development setup

 For building the project, it is required to have some development dependencies.
 On Debian/Ubuntu you can install them via apt: